nrkno/core-components/packages/core-progress/readme.md

 );
 ```

+### Possible values

-Value type | Example | Description
+Type | Example | Description
 :-- | :-- | :--
 Integer | `50` | An integer updates the progress value directly
-String | `'Loading...'` | A string will indicate that the progress is indeterminate.
+String | `'Loading...'` | A non-numerical string will indicate that the progress is indeterminate.
 The same string will be read by screen readers.
 Object | `{value: 50, max: 100}` | An object can define a value and/or a max value

 ### React / Preact